 - You'll learn excellent verbal and non-verbal communication skills that will follow you into any career opportunity.

 - You'll learn about medical ethics, safety regulations, and how to use sound judgment in regards to safety of self and others.

 Graduates of the program will be able to sit for the national certification examination for the Occupational Therapy Assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam you will be a Certified Occupational Therapy Assistant (COTA).

-The GRCC Occupational Therapy Assistant Program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
+The program has been meeting the health care needs of West Michigan since 1979 and it is accredited by the Accreditation Council of Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
 Acote’s telephone number, C/O AOTA, is (301) 652-AOTA, and its web address is www.acoteonline.org.

-American Occupational Therapy Association
+- Occupational Therapy Assistant